 Author Justin Torres's novel about the adventures and the hardships of three brothers growing up in upstate New York has captured so many hearts that it's now a major motion picture.
-However, you can (and should) add this slim 128-page book to your to-read pile before heading to the theater.
+However, you should add this slim 128-page book to your to-read pile before streaming the film.
 Vanity Fair succinctly describes the debut as "a gorgeous, howling coming-of-age novel that will devour your heart."

 If They Come for Us

-Before Terese Marie Mailhot's powerful and poetic memoir chronicling her life as a Native American woman growing up in the Pacific Northwest even hit bookshelves this year, Heart Berries was already topping Elle, Bustle, and Goodread's lists of the most-anticipated books of 2018.
+Before Terese Marie Mailhot's powerful and poetic memoir chronicling her life as a Native American woman growing up in the Pacific Northwest even hit bookshelves, Heart Berries was topping Elle, Bustle, and Goodread's lists of the most-anticipated books of 2018.
 "What Mailhot has accomplished in this exquisite book is brilliance both raw and refined," raved Roxane Gay, author of the acclaimed memoir Hunger, of this 160-page must-read.

 Dept. of Speculation